Danny Shaw, Head of Strategy and Insight

-With policing under an intense spotlight, voters go to the polls next Thursday for the third - and arguably the most critical - Police and Crime Commissioner (PCC) elections since the system was established in 2012.
+With policing under an intense spotlight, voters went to the ballot box for arguably the most critical Police and Crime Commissioner (PCC) elections since the system was established in 2012.
 There are 35 PCCs to be elected in England and four in Wales, together with three mayors, in Greater Manchester, London and West Yorkshire, each of whom will have policing powers.
 The important role PCCs and mayors play in criminal justice is often overlooked: they set the priorities, strategy and budget for local police forces; appoint, and if necessary dismiss, the chief constable; commission services for victims and help co-ordinate the work of crime reduction and community safety agencies.
 Our Head of Strategy and Insight, Danny Shaw, looks at five issues to focus on in the elections, which were postponed from last year due to the pandemic

 Decline of Independents